Home Inspection Company Warranties Might Ruin Your Real Estate Business

 Horrible customer service makes us all look bad.
 Most of the customer service from these warranty companies is horrendous.
 Your clients sit on hold for 30-40-50 minutes each time they call.
 It could take 6,7,8,9, or 10 months to even get a $500 check that is clearly warranted.
 It’s intentional.
 It’s the first roadblock to paying a claim.

 And then begins the typical runaround, many, many phone calls, and being required to submit copies of ridiculous paperwork.
 They have every roadblock possible to prevent making a payout.
-And even then, if your client does get a check, they will likely end up frustrated that most of their claim wasn’t FULLY covered.
+And even then, if your client does get a check, they will likely end up frustrated that their claim wasn’t FULLY covered.

 As a company that provides amazing customer service and strives never to miss anything, we are great at helping home buyers and agents understand the condition of the home at the time of purchase.